 Academic Health Centers: Governance Models and UMMC

 Academic Health Centers (AHCs) in a competitive healthcare marketplace constantly try to meet the demands of their mission: education, research, and patient care.
-A review of models and best practices nationwide were related to governance of academic health centers and apply the findings to the University of Mississippi Medical Center.
+A review of models and best practices nationwide were related to the governance of academic health centers and apply the findings to the University of Mississippi Medical Center.
 UMMC has a substantial footprint within Mississippi, affecting education, research, and health care delivery systems.
 It is Mississippi’s only academic health center and provides a variety of specialized hospital services not available elsewhere in the state.
 (December 2015)

 School Nurses In Mississippi